eashanchawla/eashanchawla/resume.md

 ## **Profile Overview**

-An accomplished **Machine Learning Engineer** with over 4 years of experience in designing and implementing high-performance cognitive solutions.
+An accomplished **Machine Learning Engineer** with almost 5 years of experience in designing and implementing high-performance cognitive solutions.
 Proven success in pioneering deep learning projects and setting **MLOps** and **security** benchmarks.
 Specialized in **Vision, Voice, Text**, and **Generative AI**, with a track record of delivering impactful results across various domains.
 Skilled in collaborating with cross-functional teams to meet and exceed customer expectations.

 ---